plus-22/CloakV4/README.md

 # Features
 ### Menus
   - Quick Menu: Dragonfire cheat menu.
-Use arrow keys to navegate through it and enter key to toggle cheats.
+Use arrow keys to navigate through it and enter key to toggle cheats.
   - Click Menu: Use F8 key to open it.
-It displays different windows for each category and they can be moved.
+It displays different windows for each category.
+Each window can be moved.
 This menu was first implemented in [MineBoost Client](https://www.github.com/FoxLoveFire/MineBoost) by [Maintainer_ / FoxLoveFire](https://github.com/FoxLoveFire/), all credit goes to him.

 Menus can be toggled with the "QuickMenu" cheat in Player category.